Savage 110 BA: Stock and grip

 The 110 BA also comes stock with a Heckler & Koch PSG1 style pistol grip.
-The grip is a target-type grip which contains an adjustable palm shelf.
+The grip is a target-type grip that contains an adjustable palm shelf.
 A hex bolt rather than a rotating dial tightens or loosens the palm shelf.
-Loosening the bolt allows for the palm rest to move up and down to accommodate the shooters hand size.
-Tightening the bolt locks the rest into a set position that is now customized to the shooters hand size.
+Loosening the bolt allows for the palm rest to move up and down to accommodate the shooter's hand size.
+Tightening the bolt locks the rest into a set position that is now customized to the shooter's hand size.

 Sights

-The Savage 110 BA rifle is provided with pre-drilled holes for attachment of a Picatinny rail system; which the rifle comes with.
+The Savage 110 BA rifle is provided with pre-drilled holes for attachment of a Picatinny rail system, which the rifle comes with.
 The picatinny rail allows for a variety of add-ons.
 The rail is long enough to mount a scope towards the receiver end and can accommodate such devices as night vision in "front" of the scope.
 The rail system also has two side mounts for additional devices such as flashlights or laser sighting.

 The lack of iron sights is because Savage expects users of this rifle to utilize telescopic sights as opposed to iron sights.
 Telescopic sights are not only more precise, but a "must" for the extreme long distances that this rifle is capable of achieving.
-A scope is not included because the choice of a particular scope can be a very personal selection that involves a shooters particular taste, comfort, and opinion which are all subjective.
-Factors that some shooters use to determine a particular scope are: weight, magnification, size, clarity, and many other features.
+A scope is not included because the choice of a particular scope can be a very personal selection that involves a shooter's particular taste, comfort, and opinion, which are all subjective.
+Factors that some shooters use to determine a particular scope are weight, magnification, size, clarity, and many other features.

 Trigger

 The 110 BA comes with the Savage Arms developed "AccuTrigger".
-This trigger is intended to give a shooter the flexibility to set trigger pull to individual preference without having to pay a gunsmith to adjust it.
+This trigger is intended to give a shooter the flexibility to set the trigger pull to their individual preference without having to pay a gunsmith to adjust it.
 The trigger can be adjusted from 6.5 to 26 N (1.5 to 6 lbf).
 Savage claims that even when adjusted to its lowest setting, the AccuTrigger is completely safe and cannot accidentally discharge during normal use from being jarred or dropped when maintained and adjusted as intended.
-The AccuTrigger offers a relatively short lock time of 1.6 milliseconds favoring accurate shooting.
+The AccuTrigger offers a relatively short lock time of 1.6 milliseconds, favoring accurate shooting.

 Adjustment

-Savage claims adjustment of the AccuTrigger is a simple process.
+Savage claims the adjustment of the AccuTrigger is a simple process.
 Removal of the stock is necessary where rotation of an adjustment spring is required.
-This is accomplished utilizing the Savage supplied tool.
+This is accomplished using the Savage supplied tool.
 The AccuTrigger has a single adjustment location and is designed so it cannot be adjusted below the minimum setting.
 This adjustment feature is yet another example of the built-in customization design of this rifle.
-Customization allows users to adjust the rifle to their own personal comforts and preferences which can equate to accuracy improvement.
+Customization allows users to adjust the rifle to their own personal comforts and preferences, which can equate to accuracy improvement.